TVB fans will not be unfamiliar with veteran Hong Kong Actor Benz Hui 许绍雄 (欢喜哥!), known for his many iconic roles in HK films and dramas.

 So, what started off as a passion for home-baking evolves to a full-fledged double unit bakery-café that can sit 30 pax.

-It is located at The Brooks II, a mixed-use commercial-residential development at Springleaf, next to the Singapore Zoo.
+It is located at The Brooks II, a mixed-use commercial-residential development at Springleaf (at Yishun kind of near the Singapore Zoo).

 Spanning across 2 units with tall ceilings, the first unit has a fun and vibrant pink layout, with a ribbon-like waveform bespoke lighting, colourful chairs with terrazzo tabletops and a gold-trimmed glass display shelf showcasing the bakes of the day.